 A short drive from Nairobi’s central business district lies Nairobi National Park.
-Here the open grassy plains support populations of lions, rhinos, buffalos, giraffes, hippos, and servals against a backdrop of towering skyscrapers.
+Here the open grassy plains support populations of lions, rhinos, buffalos, giraffes, and hippos against a backdrop of towering skyscrapers.
+If that’s not enough for an urban area, the Park is also home to impala, jackals, crocodiles, servals, and ostriches.
 Established in 1946 it’s a small area (compared to Kenya’s other parks) that is fenced in on three sides.
-The open southern boundary allows wildlife to move between the park and the adjacent Kitengela plains.
-Despite its small size and proximity to the bustle of Kenya’s capital, Nairobi National Park is something of a wonder and one of Kenya’s most successful rhino sanctuaries.
+The open southern boundary allows wildlife to move between the Park and the adjacent Kitengela plains.
+Despite its small size and proximity to the bustle of Kenya’s capital, Nairobi National Park is something of a wonder, and one of Kenya’s most successful rhino sanctuaries.

 If you’re in Nairobi, it’s well worth taking the time to see some incredible wildlife living alongside the biggest city in Kenya.
-The park is located next to the Kenyatta International and Wilson airports.
+The Park is located next to the Kenyatta International and Wilson airports.
 And if you look closely you can do some wildlife spotting before you even land!
-There are also several picnic spots at elevated viewpoints in the park that give you a great view of the area and the contrasting urban skyline of Nairobi.
+There are several picnic spots at elevated viewpoints in the Park that give you a great view of the area and the contrasting urban skyline of Nairobi.

 Generally, it’s an easy park to self-drive and has good signage.
-The park is well maintained, and if you stick to the main paths they are usually in good condition.
+The Park is well maintained, and if you stick to the main paths, the roads are usually in good condition.
 The smaller routes can get rough, however, especially in the rainy season.
 The Kenya Wildlife Service (KWS) tends to sell maps at the front gate although this should not be relied on.
 You can always use Google maps if needed.
 If you are self-driving, ask the KWS rangers on entry to point you in the direction of where they have spotted wildlife recently.
-Alternatively, you can hire a ranger to show you around (the price is negotiated, no fixed amount).
+Alternatively, you can hire a ranger to show you around (the price is negotiated with no fixed amount).

-How to get there: getting into the park is easy as its just a 10 km drive to the south of Nairobi City Centre.
-Tours can easily be arranged in the city/hotel or you can drive there yourself.
-The park entrance is along Langata Road (next to the Langata Barracks Stadium).
-While several gates show up on online maps, these are special entry sites for KWS staff or the accommodation located within the park.
+How to get there: getting into the Park is easy as it’s just a 10 km drive to the south of Nairobi City Centre.
+Tours can easily be arranged in the city or your hotel, or you can drive there yourself.
+The Park entrance is along Langata Road (next to the Langata Barracks Stadium).
+While several gates show up on online maps, these are special entry sites for KWS staff or the accommodation located within the Park.
 If you don’t have authorisation to enter these gates, you will be turned away.
-This is the same for leaving the park at these gates as well.
+This is the same for leaving the Park at these gates as well.
 If you don’t have a vehicle there is a public shuttle to the main gate on weekends.
 Alternatively, KWS have a small number of vehicles that they rent out.
 It may be worth booking them in advance or getting there early to avoid disappointment.

 WILDLIFE IN Nairobi NATIONAL PARK

 Incredibly, Nairobi National Park is home to an estimated 35 lions.
-This is despite the fact that the park is only around 138 km2 in size and lions have been known to use territories up to 401 km2.
+This is despite the fact that the Park is only around 140 km2 in size and lions have been known to use territories up to 400 km2.
 Sightings aren’t guaranteed by any means, but the large number of lions in such a small area means your chances of spotting one are good.
 They’re well used to cars full of tourists coming close and leaning out the window to take photos.
-Living next to such a large predator is, unsurprisingly, not uncontroversial, and there have been reports of lions leaving the park and exploring the city’s suburbs.
-There’s a short video of the lions of the park here.
+Living next to such a large predator is, unsurprisingly, not uncontroversial, and there have been reports of lions leaving the Park to explore the city’s suburbs.
+There’s a short video of the lions of the Park here.

 To help tell the two types of rhino apart look closely at their mouths.
 Black rhinos feed on bushes so carry their heads high.
 They have triangular mouths with hooked upper lips to strip leaves and thorns off low growing trees.
 While white rhinos feed on grasses so have longer necks and downwards facing heads so that they can graze easily.
 White rhinos are also generally bigger and heavier, with longer horns.

-In 1965 a total of 11 Cape buffalo were introduced to the park.
+In 1965 eleven Cape buffalo were introduced to the Park.
 Numbers have gradually grown over time to reach around 500 individuals.
-Nowadays the park supports a large population of buffalos and they are easily seen.
+Nowadays the Park supports a large population of buffalos and they are easily seen.
 They can typically be found living in large groups, spending their time grazing the open grasslands.
-A study of wildlife populations in the park and the nearby plains found that, although species such as wildebeest are declining in the region, buffalo numbers are on the rise.
-Numbers in the park also appear to fluctuate with rainfall.
-With buffalo moving into the park during wet years and out on to the plains when water is scarce.
+A study of wildlife populations in the Park and the nearby plains found that, although species such as wildebeest are declining in the region, buffalo numbers are on the rise.
+Numbers in the Park also appear to fluctuate with rainfall.
+With buffalo moving into the Park during wet years and out on to the plains when water is scarce.

 Despite its small size, the world’s tallest mammal can also be found in Nairobi National Park.
 The Maasai giraffe is the tallest subspecies of giraffe – reaching up to 5.5 metres tall!
 With their towering legs and long necks, you have a very high chance of seeing these graceful animals browsing acacia trees or silhouetted against the horizon.
 A (now dated) study of the giraffes in the park identified 160 individuals and found the population to be particularly high for the region.